baleada/docs/assets/md/logic/api-design.md

 For any individual piece of UI logic, there are plenty of ways to implement it, and plenty of packages already published that can `npm install` your troubles away.

-But implementing these things yourself, or learning the APIs of disparate packages, adds **complexity and mental overhead** to engineering tasks that are usually a few steps removed from the actual business logic of the app or site you're building.
+But implementing these things yourself, or learning the APIs of disparate packages, adds **complexity and mental overhead** to engineering tasks that are usually several steps removed from the actual business logic of the app or site you're building.

-Baleada Logic implements all kinds of UI logic for you, which is nice, but arguably more important is the fact that Baleada Logic's classes and subclasses all have **predictable, intuitive APIs**.
-In other words, you can construct all classes and subclasses in the same way, you can customize their behavior in the same way, and you can access their state and methods in the same way.
+Baleada Logic implements all kinds of UI logic for you, which is nice, but arguably more important is the fact that Baleada Logic's classes and factories all have **predictable, intuitive APIs**.
+In other words, you can construct all classes and factories in the same way, you can customize their behavior in the same way, and you can access their state and methods in the same way.

 ::: canTweet
-> You can construct all Baleada Logic classes and subclasses in the same way, you can customize their behavior in the same way, and you can access their state and methods in the same way.
+> Baleada Logic implements all kinds of UI logic for you, which is nice, but arguably more important is the fact that Baleada Logic's classes and factories all have **predictable, intuitive APIs**.
 :::

-To accomplish that, Baleada Logic's classes and subclasses all follow strict rules in these specific areas:
+To accomplish that, Baleada Logic's classes and factories all follow strict rules in these specific areas:
 1. How they are **constructed**
 1. How **state and methods** are made available to you
-1. How classes & subclasses, their constructor options, their state, and their methods are **named**
+1. How classes & factories, their constructor options, their state, and their methods are **named**
-1. Why classes and subclasses provide certain state and methods
+1. Why classes and factories provide certain state and methods
 1. Why constructors accept certain state and options

-This guide explains all the core concepts, rules, and patterns that classes and subclasses follow.
+This guide explains all the core concepts, rules, and patterns that classes and factories follow.
 The words "all", "always", and "never" are displayed in bold, to emphasize the rules that apply to every single class and subclass in Baleada Logic.

 :::
-## How to construct classes and subclasses
+## How to construct classes and factories
 :::

-You can access the functionality of **all** classes and subclasses by **constructing new instances** of them.
+You can access the functionality of **all** classes and factories by **constructing new instances** of them.

 :::
 ```js